There are different types of flooding. You’ll need to contact the right organisation to help you.

 It's important you get in touch with your home insurer to let them know of a flooding incident.
 If you've suffered any loss or damage, your insurer will let you know what to do next to make sure the terms of your policy are met.

-When the problem is our responsibility, we will visit your property.
-If it’s inside your property our aim is to attend within two hours.
-If it’s outside your property our aim is to attend within four hours.
+When the problem is our responsibility, we aim to visit within two hours if it's inside your property.
+If it’s outside your property we aim to visit within four hours

 Sewer flooding inside the property, is given priority.
 However, in the event of severe weather and widespread flooding, it can take us longer.
 If we do run late, we'll let you know and give you an estimated time of arrival.

-Once on site, we will aim to remove any blockage and stop any sewer flooding.
+Once on site, we'll aim to remove any blockage and stop any sewer flooding.
 We’ll carry out an investigation to help us find out what caused the flooding.
-We’ll update on our progress and provide you with timescales for fixing the cause of the flooding.
+We’ll update you on our progress and provide you with timescales for fixing the cause of the flooding.

 Sewer flooding is usually made up of water and waste from bathrooms and kitchens, so it's important you use hygiene precautions to keep everyone safe.
 Please follow our guidance below to protect you and your family.